 Using your pencil and ruler, make a rough drawing of your kitchen’s shape, including any windows, doors and permanent fixtures (like pillars, balustrades etc.)

 Take your tape measure and make a note of your kitchen’s dimensions.
-Start with your walls (A), windows (B) and doors, working carefully round the room so you don’t miss anything important.
-If your kitchen isn’t a classic square shape, measure the shorter walls too (D, E & F).
+Start with your walls, windows and doors, working carefully round the room so you don’t miss anything important.
+If your kitchen isn’t a classic square shape, measure the shorter walls too.

 As well as taking measurements, mark any old or new light switches and power points on your drawing, along with service points – like plumbing, gas or electricity and existing utilities, from boilers to sinks.

 Have you got a sloping roof in your kitchen?
-Getting an accurate height measurement is really important for cookers and cabinets – so take a note of the ceiling’s shortest (A) and tallest (D) points for accuracy.
-If you’ve missed any of the distances between your windows and walls (B) or floors (C), now’s your chance to grab those too.
+Getting an accurate height measurement is really important for cookers and cabinets – so take a note of the ceiling’s shortest and tallest points for accuracy.
+If you’ve missed any of the distances between your windows and walls or floors, now’s your chance to grab those too.

 Tips for a perfect plan